-- The signing of a new 15-year lease, commencing on 16 September 2016, with the University of Leeds, which ensures continuing occupation of the LUU building at the heart of the campus over the long term - The upgraded spaces in the LUU building as a result of the extensive building refurbishment that was completed in 2017 and the planned refurbishment of the Terrace in 2022/23 - The level of free reserves at the end of the year, which remain at a satisfactory level that is in excess of the reserves policy - The agreement with the University of Leeds for them to provide an annual block grant on a continued ongoing basis which protects the Union's main source of income into the future - LUU's continued efforts to address the impact of the Covid-19 pandemic on its financial sustainability, which include use of the additional support grants from the University of Leeds and mitigating actions taken by the Senior Leadership Team to reduce costs and focus efforts on income generation and diversification and margin control - The University of Leeds has agreed an increase in Impact funding from £260k per year to £560k with effect from 2022-23 - The outcome of several financial forecasts and scenarios that have been prepared for the trustees, which demonstrate that LUU can remain within a comfortable range within its free reserves over the next 2-5 years
+- The current 15-year lease, which commenced on 16 September 2016, with the University of Leeds, which ensures continuing occupation of the LUU building at the heart of the campus over the long term - The level of free reserves at the end of the year, which remain at a satisfactory level that is in excess of the reserves policy - The agreement with the University of Leeds for them to provide an annual block grant on a continued ongoing basis which protects the Union's main source of income into the future - The agreement with the University of Leeds in 2021-22 to increase their strategic Impact Funding to £560k per year (from £260k under the previous agreement) for 4 years from 2022-23, and their subsequent agreement in 2022-23 for that funding to be split between restricted and unrestricted funds.
+This disaggregation enables LUU to retain a focus on strategic impact projects by ring-fencing £380k per year, whilst using the remaining grant to help address current pressures on its finances - LUU's continued efforts to address the impact of the Covid-19 pandemic, the cost of living crisis and changes in student dynamic and spending habits on its financial sustainability, which include use of the additional support grants from the University of Leeds and mitigating actions taken by the Senior Leadership Team to reduce costs and focus efforts on income generation and diversification and margin control - The outcome of several financial forecasts and scenarios that have been prepared for the trustees, which demonstrate that LUU can remain within a comfortable range within its free reserves over the next 2-5 years.